-Sales and marketing expenses are primarily attributable to employee-related costs including sales management, sales representatives, sales and marketing consultants, and marketing and customer service personnel.
+Sales and marketing expenses are primarily attributable to employee-related costs including sales management, sales representatives, sales and marketing consultants, marketing and client service personnel, and stock-based compensation.

-Consolidated sales and marketing expenses for the years ended December 31, 2023 and 2022, are as follows (dollars in thousands):
+Consolidated sales and marketing expenses for the years ended December 31, 2024 and 2023, are as follows (dollars in thousands):

-2023 2022 \$ Change % Change Sales and marketing \$ 70,842 \$ 67,321 \$ 3,521 5.2 % Sales and marketing as a percentage of revenue 12.0 % Ď 13.2 %)
+2024 2023 \$ Change % Change Sales and marketing \$ 84,652 \$ 70,842 \$ 13,810 19.5 % Sales and marketing as a percentage of revenue 12.8 % 12.0 %

-Sales and marketing expenses increased \$3.5 million in 2023 compared to 2022.
-The increase primarily reflects increases in compensation and benefit costs due to increased headcount, an increase in sales commissions, and an increase in travel expenses partially offset by a decrease in professional fees.
+Sales and marketing expenses increased \$13.8 million in 2024 compared to 2023.
+The increase primarily reflects increases in compensation and benefit costs due to increased headcount, an increase in sales commissions, and an increase in travel.

-We expect higher commissions expense in the coming quarters as our sales representatives generate new business in our business segments.
+We expect higher commissions expense in the coming quarters as we expand our sales representative force and our sales representatives generate new business.
 We expect our sales and marketing expenses over the long term to align with changes in revenue and we continue to evaluate the effectiveness of our incentive compensation plans.